 In OS/161, the global and pid fields are unused.
 This means that all of the valid entries in the TLB should describe pages in the address space of the currently running process and the contents of the TLB should be invalidated when there is a context switch.
-In the dumbum system, TLB invalidation is accomplished by the as_activate function, which invalidates all of the TLB entries.
+In the dumbvm system, TLB invalidation is accomplished by the as_activate function, which invalidates all of the TLB entries.
 OS/161's context-switch code calls as_activate after every context switch (as long as the newly running thread has an address space).
-You can preserve this functionality in as_activate in your new VM system to take care of TLB invalidation.
-However, you should note that OS/161 invalidates the TLB even when doing a "context switch" to the same thread (i.e., even when the address space is not changing).
-These TLB invalidations are not necessary, and your VM system should not do them.
-Your VM system should invalidate the TLB only when switching from one thread to another (i.e., when switching from one address space to another).
+If you preserve this functionality in as_activate in your new VM system, you will have taken care of TLB invalidation.